JoeRothwell/Molecular-epi/README.md

 `Biocrates_controls_data_prep.R` and `CRC_data_prep.R`: Prepare the EPIC controls dataset and the CRC case-control datasets for analysis, by subsetting the appropriate observations and joining the necessary variables from other datasets.

+`CRC_models.R`: Runs conditional logistic models for both score and signature and outputs forest plots.
+Also meta-analyses data.

 `Metabolite_volcano_WCRF.R`: Calculates associations between WCRF scores (high and low categories) and Biocrates metabolites or blood fatty acids by logistic regression.

 `Metabolite_signature_WCRF.R`: Finds metabolic signatures of WCRF scores by PLS for Biocrates metabolites or fatty acids.
-Models CRC case-control status by metabolic signature or calculate score (conditional logistic regression) and plots the output as a forest plot.
-Also meta-analyses large and small CRC case-controls.
+Common metabolites between datasets are first determined and this overlap only used for PLS.

-`Plot_signatures`: Plots labelled scatter graphs and barcharts to visualise metabolic signatures.
+`Plot_signatures.R`: Plots labelled scatter graphs and barcharts to visualise metabolic signatures.

 `ukb_analysis.R`: Performs Cox proportional hazards survival models on UK Biobank data to test for associations between diabetes prevalence and CRC.
+Outputs tidy tables of coefficients and forest plots.